-U.S. Travelers Can Visit Brazil Visa-Free Starting in June
+U.S. Travelers Can Visit Brazil Visa-Free Starting Today!

 Dreaming of a trip to Rio de Janeiro?
-It’s about to get easier – and cheaper.
+It’s just got easier – and cheaper.

-After months of pushing and promising, Brazil has announced it will stop requiring visas for U.S. travelers beginning June 17, according to the Wall Street Journal.
+After months of pushing and promising, Brazil previously announced it will stop requiring visas for U.S. travelers beginning Monday, June 17, according to the Wall Street Journal.
 The Brazillian government is also nixing visa requirements for travelers from Canada, Japan, and Australia.

-While it’s gotten easier in recent years to get into Brazil thanks to the introduction of e-visas last year, it still costs $44.24 for a two-year visa.
+While it’s gotten easier in recent years to get into Brazil thanks to the introduction of e-visas last year, those still were $44.24 for a two-year visa.

 Brazil’s new president, Jair Bolsonaro, made removing the visa requirements a focal point of his new administration as he seeks to improve the South American country’s tourism – and its relation with the U.S. The visa change was announced on the eve of Bolsonaro’s first visit with President Donald Trump.